Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 Using the argument of LP duality \cite{geoffrion1974}, one can deduce that the Lagrangian relaxation bound is at least as good as the LP relaxation bound: $Z_{\text{LP}}(\varepsilon) \le Z_{\text{D}}(\varepsilon)$.
-Based on observations made in Remark~\ref{rm:sps}, we provide a discussion on the tightness of these two bounds and a sufficient condition at which they are equal.
+Based on observations made about Problem~\LR, we provide a discussion on the tightness of these two bounds and a sufficient condition at which they are equal.